melismeric/cs412/README.md

-# cs412 Machine Learning course project with google colab.
+# cs412 Machine Learning course project with google colab

 Problem: MNIST dataset consists of handwritten numbers, the problem is to predict the number in the set.
 We worked with Decision Tree Classifier and K-nearest neighbours classifier and decide which one to use according to their accuracy score.